snooc/sql-tags/README.md

 ES6 tag functions for SQL template strings.

-WARNIER: This project is still under development and the API is subject to change.
+WARNING: This project is still under development and the API is subject to change.

 ## DEMO